 "She's too strong-willed for that!"
 Kim declared with pride.

+Chuckling, Carmilla shook her head.
 "Oh, no, she's not.
 I have my thrall perfected.
 It's just your weak thrall would interfere and help dig her out of the pit, but no matter.
-I'm glad the charade is over.
+I'm glad the charade is finally over.
 I want you by my side forever and always, Kimmie.
-So, it's only fair that you know my true nature," Carmilla said easily, shrugging a little as if it was all so frivolous.
+So, it's only fair that you know my true nature."
+She shrugged a little, as if it was all so frivolous.

 "What makes you think I would want to be with you forever?"
 Kim sneered.